giacovecci/mittel/src/content/general_content/static_info.md

   Clients who have relied on my services include [Channel 4 News](<>), [NPR](<>), [The New York Times](<>), [The Washington Post](<>) and many others.

-  Check out my recent work highlights and do get in touch if I can support your assignment.
+  Check out my recent work highlights and let me know if I can support your assignment!

   ![An image of Piotr Żakowiecki](/uploads/żako-8_websize.jpg)